PetiteIA/schema_mechanism/README.md

 # Tutorial list

-Jupyter notebooks that you can successively run in Google Colab:
+Notebooks that you can successively run in Google Colab or any jupyter engine:

 * [Agent 1](notebooks/agent1.ipynb): the agent who avoided the ordinary
 * [Agent 2](notebooks/agent2.ipynb): the agent who thrived on good vibes